Monogamy relations for relativistically causal correlations: Results

-Another way out of this difficulty would be to consider all jamming variables ($X_m,X,Y_m,Y$) to be determined in a conspiratorial way, so that it is already decided which one is to affect $A$, $B$, $C$ when they are generated, i.e., with an even more non-local mechanism.
-However, this questions the whole approach of considering light cones, as it seems to make more sense then to consider a single hidden source affecting all variables, as the underlying mechanism that explains the correlations is such.
-This is in contrast with the relativistic causality framework, which relies on the premise that there are still independent variables (here $(X_m,X)$, $(Y_m,Y)$).
+\chanfin{Thirdly,} the jamming variables $X,Y$ might be determined in a conspiratorial way, so that it is already decided which one is to affect $A$, $B$, $C$ when they are generated, i.e., with a non-local mechanism.
+However, this questions the whole approach of considering light cones, as it seems to make more sense then to consider a single hidden source affecting all variables { including the inputs that should be independent}, as the underlying mechanism that explains the correlations is such.
+This is in contrast with the relativistic causality framework, which relies on the premise that there are independent variables (here $X,Y$).

-Thus mechanisms leading to such correlations have to be highly non-local.
-Seen from this viewpoint, this exhibits a stronger form of non-locality than is observed for monogamy relations in quantum theory, e.g.\ for entanglement~\cite{entanglement_monogamy} or non-locality~\cite{nonlocality_monogamy}.
-In the case of entanglement and non-locality, the monogamy concerns measurement on a system that is shared with several parties that measure it in the future, in the present type of monogamy it concerns the influences of variables ($(X_m,X)$, $(Y_m,Y)$) that are independent and space-like separated.
+{ Any mechanisms leading to such correlations thus has to be highly non-local} \chanfin{in} a stronger \chanfin{sense} than is observed from monogamy relations in quantum theory, e.g.\ for entanglement~\cite{entanglement_monogamy} or non-locality~\cite{nonlocality_monogamy}.
+In the case of entanglement and non-locality, the monogamy concerns measurement on a system that is shared with several parties that measure it in the future, in the present type of monogamy it concerns the influences of variables ($X,Y$) that are independent and space-like separated.

-\subsection{Challenging the possibility of causal inferences}
+\subsubsection{Challenging the possibility of causal inferences}